 * DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-With about 163 physicians in Grenada, there are about 1.45 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.
+With about 180 physicians in Grenada, there are about 1.45 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
 For example, only about 23 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 About 87 percent of the population has access to an immediately available, running drinking water supply.
-At least via springs and wells within a maximum distance of 30 minutes or supplied water, 96% of the population is supplied with largely clean drinking water.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 96 peprcent of the population is supplied with largely clean drinking water.
 The population is thus better served than average.
-In a global comparison, only about 74% of the population has direct access to tested and always available drinking water.
-Within the European Union, this share is 98%.
-Only in a few countries does the proportion fall below 10%.
+In a global comparison, only about 74 percent of the population has direct access to tested and always available drinking water.
+Within the European Union, this share is 98 percent.
+Only in a few countries does the proportion fall below 10 percent.